OmarSeb/neo-privatenet-docker/README.md

     docker build -t neo-privnet .

+This should take some minutes, especially the Cloning neo/python part.
+(If you have encounter any errors about WGET, try to install it on your machine, and don't forget to make it accessible in your environment variables).

-(At this point, you should be able to see the container in docker using this command : "docker ps -a")
+At this point, you should be able to see the container in docker using this command : "docker ps -a"

 Start the private network, create a wallet and automatically claim the initial NEO and 48 GAS (takes about 5 minutes):